mangaloyalty/mangaloyalty-server/DRAFT.md

       chapters: {                           // chapters are added from each metadata update, but never removed.
 So, deleted chapters are visible!
         [url: string]: {
-          addedAt: Date                     // when was this chapter added? one should always match `lastChapterAddedAt` deletedAt?
-Date                   // when was this chapter found to have been deleted?
+          addedAt: Date                     // when was this chapter added? one should always match `lastChapterAddedAt` deletedAt?: Date                  // when was this chapter found to have been deleted? pageCount?: number                // set when session is a opened, if ever
           id: Guid                          // generated identifier for this chapter
           stored: boolean                   // has chapter been made available locally?
           title: string                     // backup in case chapter gets deleted from metadata